whosonfirst/go-whosonfirst-external/README.md

 * More "workers" is not necessarily better.
 I _think_ this has something to do with the underlying library used to query the PMTiles database throttling requests (but I am not sure).
 * When building the PMTiles database (containing Who's On First data used for performing point-in-polygon operations) make sure to use a current (fall/winter 2024) version of `tippecanoe`.)
-* Should this really write CSV files with per-placetype columns instead of a single JSON-encoded `wof:hierarchy` blob?
-I don't know either but that's what it does, today.

 ## See also